marchelbling/marc.helbling.fr/_posts/2014-09-22-practical-git-introduction.md

 ++>>>>>>> 631a301... third
 ```

-This is fully predictible: each commit stores full file snapshots however we tend to think in incremental delta, simply looking at the diff induced by changes from commit `A` to commit `B` (i.e. `git diff A B`).
+This is fully predictable: each commit stores full file snapshots however we tend to think in incremental delta, simply looking at the diff induced by changes from commit `A` to commit `B` (i.e. `git diff A B`).
 However when three-way merge is involved (be it for merge or rebase) is the diff with respect to the common ancestor (i.e. `git diff A...B`).

 Let’s say that we resolved the conflict with the following